jkeohan/Portfolio-2/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

+#### MVP (examples)

 MVP List: Hamburger navigation, regular navigation, set up html in flex and make sections, responsive, make project section, API, form, social media icons, and project preview changes when hovered over.
-#### MVP (examples)

-- Pull data using google json api
-- Render data on page
-- Allow user to choose favorites
-- Save their choices in firebase

 #### PostMVP
 PostMVP List: Learn Bootstrap, Materialize, make letters wiggle in banner, make banner interactive, make my own icon, carousel.
-- Anything else that is not MVP

 ## Functional Components